MayCXC/Complexity/README.md

 ___

 Both types of RFID sensors sent power and data through cat5e cables at TTL voltages.
-This type of connection is only meant to span short distances; further research showed that to reliably extend it, we would have to use two rs232 shifters per serial connection, eight shifters in total.
-The shifters would also have to be powered with eight separate DC power connections, in addition to our four serial connections, which was too demanding.
-Even using rfid tags for the puzzle now seemed too demanding; one byte of data at sixty baud was more than enough for what we needed.
+This type of connection is only meant to span short distances; further research revealed that to extend it reliably, we would have to use two rs232 shifters per serial connection, so eight shifters in total.
+The shifters would also have to be powered with eight separate DC power connections, in addition to the four serial connections, which was too demanding.
+Even using rfid tags for the puzzle now seemed too demanding; one byte of data at sixty baud was more than enough for what we needed, and far less than the readers provided.

 ___